janboddez/share-on-pixelfed/README.md

 # Share on Pixelfed
-Automatically share WordPress (image) posts on [Pixelfed](https://pixelfed.org/).
-You choose which Post Types are shared—though sharing can still be disabled on a per-post basis.
+Automatically share image posts on [Pixelfed](https://pixelfed.org/).
+You choose which Post Types are shared.
+(Sharing can still be disabled on a per-post basis.)

-This plugin shares some 75%—not an exact number—of its code with [Share on Mastodon](https://github.com/janboddez/share-on-mastodon).
-Both plugins rely on the "Mastodon v1 API" (which Pixelfed supports, too).

 By default, shared statuses look something like:
 ```
 My Awesome Post Title https://url.to/original-post/
 ```

-Pixelfed will ~~not~~ automatically turn that URL into a clickable link ~~but we can live with that~~.
-Posts without a Featured Image will not be shared.
-(The plugin currently doesn't look for other images inside the post, that is.)

 ## Custom Formatting
 If you'd rather format statuses differently, there's a `share_on_pixelfed_status` filter.